appbaseio/Docs/content/docs/reactivesearch/react/v3/list/singlelist.md

 This property only has an effect when the search engine is either elasticsearch or opensearch.

-> Note: `compoundClause` is supported since 8.16.0 and for all serverless search instances.
+> Note: `compoundClause` is supported with v8.16.0 (server) as well as with serverless search.

 <br />